jnsltk/kiwave-sonar-system/README.md

 What is MQTT?

-MQTT is some kind of protocol that belongs to the publish-subscribe architecture style.
-The publish-subscribe architecture style works in the way that different components, publish the iformation needed by other components to a message bus (usually called the broker) under specific topics that are defined by the programmers.
-The components that need these data need to subscribe to the broker under the same topic that was used by the component(s) that published the information.
-The benefits od using the publish-subscribe architecture style is that there is little coupling between the componenets.
+MQTT is a protocol that belongs to the publish-subscribe architecture style.
+The publish-subscribe architecture style works in the way that different components, publish the information needed by other components to a message bus (usually called the broker) under specific topics that are defined by the developers.
+The components that need that data need to subscribe to the broker under the same topic that was used by the component(s) that published the information.
+The benefits of using the publish-subscribe architecture style is that there is little coupling between the componenets.
 Moreover, the components can work asynchronously as they can subcribe to the broker whenever they need, hence less coupling.

 Now that the base of our system's architecture is explained, you can dig deeper into our project and see how our team made use of open source publish-subscribe libraries.
 Here is a component diagram that depicts the architecture of our system.
 Note that the broker is shown as a component, eventhough it plays the role of a connector:

 ![ComponentDiagram](https://git.chalmers.se/courses/dit113/2023/group-13/kiwi/-/raw/ReadMe/Resources/ComponentDiagram/ComponentDiagram.png)

-As you can see in the diagram, We have to main components that communicate to each other via the broker.
+As you can see in the diagram, We have two main components that communicate to each other via the broker.
 The App component (which is a subsystem itself), subscribes to the topic "KiwiSonarData" to receive the data that the Wio Seeed Terminal has published to the mentioned topic.
 The App component also publishes user's input to the KiwiSonarCommand topic.
 Then, the Wio Seeed Terminal subscribes to this topic and manipulates the way the sensors should work according to the user's input.

 </details>